NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 The purpose of writing a pseudocode is that it is easier for people to understand and interpret, than any specific programming language code.
 There is no standard pseudocode syntax required when writing pseudocode, as a program in pseudocode is not an executable program.

+**Five important rules for writing pseudocode are:**
+**1.** Write one statement per line.
+**2.** Initial keywords should be represented in capital case(READ, WRITE, IF, WHILE, UNTIL).
+**3.** Indentation of pseudocode should be similar to the actual program to show hierarchy.
+**4.** Ending the multiline structure is necessary.
+**5.** Keep statements in simple language(English).

 I will start another repository to complete the third assignment which is the pseudocode and flowchart.

 ### Koan
-I took a break from reading and writing python codes and had a bit of fun with the Koans.Managed to complete 34 tasks!
+I took a break from reading and writing python codes for the final assignment and had a bit of fun with the Koans.
+Managed to complete 34 tasks!
 It was not easy and had to read up abit before I could understand what I was solving.
 But it has been fun doing the Koans.
 Can't say I have reached any level of enlightenment but I guess it is abit too early for that!

+### Flowchart
+Flowchart is part of the third assignment for this course.
+This also required some reading as I have never down a coding-centric flowcharts.
+I call it coding-centric as the symbols or shapes used to create the chart do actually carry certain meaning/function.
+So it is not as simple as putting in a cirle, or rhombus and arrows anyway you like.
+This was a good site to get some basic ideas about flowcharts :https://asana.com/resources/what-is-a-flowchart

+So what is a flowchart?
+A Flowchart is visual representation of flow of a code or program.
+It uses standard symbols for input, output decisions and start stop statements.
+In a flowchart, we use certain shapes like box, circle and arrow.
+Flowcharts help us understand the code better.